dotlang/language/README.md

 - You can use `throw` keywords to throw an exception object and exit current method: `throw {1, 2}`
 - You can catch thrown exception in your code using `if` command: `int y = func1(); if ( $ ) ...`.
-- You can use `defer` keywords (same as what golang has) to define code that must be executed even in case of exception.
+- You can use `defer` keyword (same as what golang has) to define code that must be executed even in case of exception.

 ###Anonymous class